kalisio/kdk/docs/about/roadmap.md

 Before creating an issue please make sure you have checked out the docs, you might want to also try searching Github.
 It's pretty likely someone has already asked a similar question.

-Issues can be reported in the [issue tracker](https://github.com/kalisio/kdk/issues).
+Issues can be reported in the main [issue tracker](https://github.com/kalisio/kdk/issues).
+Ideally you should open issues in the tracker of the source module/application when possible.

 ### Pull Requests